Tolar-HashNET/tolar-gateway/README.md

 # Changelog

+## v1.5

+1. *Data encoding for AccountApi and tryCallTransaction* - added same encoding for data as the other transaction endpoints

 ## v1.4

 1. *Number types in Transaction* - added cleaning of hex prefix ("0x") when deserializing transaction objects